Institutional Adoption of Bitcoin: What It Means and Why It Matters

 That is why institutional growth has an outsized influence on Bitcoin’s long-term trajectory.
 It is not simply one more buyer entering the market.
 It is a new class of buyer entering with deeper pockets and longer mandates.

 This part is worth considering carefully in the local context.
-In South Africa, companies are sitting on nearly R2 trillion in cash reserves.
-That is an extraordinary amount of capital sitting in bank accounts and money-market style instruments while inflation, currency weakness, and low-growth conditions continue to chip away at the real value of idle capital.
+South African companies are sitting on nearly R2 trillion in cash reserves.
+That is an extraordinary amount of capital sitting in bank accounts and money-market instruments while inflation, currency weakness, and low-growth conditions continue to chip away at the real value of idle cash.

 Not all of that capital belongs in Bitcoin.
 No sensible person would argue that.
 Businesses need working capital.
 They need buffers.
 They need liquidity for payroll, tax, suppliers, debt service, and expansion.
-But it does raise an obvious question.
-If even a very small percentage of those reserves were allocated to Bitcoin over time, what would that do to local corporate balance-sheet strategy and to the market itself?
+But it does raise an obvious question: if even a small percentage of those reserves were allocated to Bitcoin over time, what would that do to local corporate balance-sheet strategy and to the market itself?

 The answer is likely substantial.